-The fact is, social media is no longer an option for healthcare marketers – in order to engage with patients on platforms they use, social must be a part of the overarching digital marketing strategy.
+Social media is no longer optional.
+In order to engage with patients on the platforms they use the most, social networking and advertising are critical components of the overarching digital marketing strategy.

 The Benefits of Social Media in Healthcare

 Social media opens up many opportunities for health systems.
 It allows organizations to build connections, share discoveries, and develop credibility as thought leaders.
 Through platforms like Twitter and Facebook, physicians and health systems are able to share relevant health alerts, receive patient feedback, and bolster their brand with a focus on creating trust.
 By communicating with patients online, hospitals and physicians establish the foundation for a positive relationship.
 In addition to this, precisely targeted ads via social media platforms assist in personalized patient outreach.

 According to a 2018 study, 80 percent of U.S. Internet users have searched for health information online, and 60 percent of social media users trust social media posts by doctors over any other group.
 By engaging and interacting on the social platforms that their patients frequent, health systems can revitalize their word-of-mouth referrals, improve communication, and provide better care by ensuring that patients continuously engage with the health system.

 Challenges and Risks of Social Media in Healthcare

 HIPAA compliance is a paramount concern for all healthcare organizations, especially when it comes to social media.
 Specifically, health systems are hesitant that a published social media post may violate a patient’s privacy, or that social media may be another vulnerability for hackers or malware.